-Reference indicates that the (Equation ) has a  and  of 1.and 0., respectively. .
-Consequently, the calculations to determine the radial ZOI were not adjusted for model bias.
+Reference 40 indicates that the unadjusted SFM (Equations 19 and 23 with E equal to 58·10-0.00823D kW/m2) has a  and  of 1.17 and 0.44, respectively.
+However, the bias for the adjusted model is unknown and expected to be smaller.
+Consequently, the adjusted SFM calculations to determine the radial ZOI were not adjusted for model bias.

 Verification

+The Excel workbooks that were developed to calculate the radial ZOIs were verified by comparing the tabulated ZOI values for a Class C motors and Class B dry transformers with the results of hand calculations for the same ignition sources in a spreadsheet provided by the NRC.

 06.03.01.04 High Energy Arcing Faults

-H can be generated in 440 V and above switchgear s, load centers and bus bars or ducts. guidance for determining the ZOI of HEAFs is .
+HEAFs can be generated in 440 V and above switchgear enclosures, load centers and segregated bus bars or ducts.
+A discussion of the electrical distribution system in NPPs and guidance for determining the ZOI of HEAFs is provided in Attachment 3 to Appendix F.

 06.03.02 Table/Plot Set B: Minimum HRR to Create a Damaging HGL